HuskySlava/go-rummi-q-server/README.md

    * Generate a game for lobby
    * Keep state of the game
    * Handle turns
-   * Send state updates to frontend (WebSocket or gRPC)
+   * Send state updates to frontend WebSocket
    * Validate player moves
    * Anti-Cheat